PacificBiosciences/pbsv/README.md

 ### Translocations
 Translocations are identified using breakends of individual split reads with a query skip of less than `-k,--max-skip-split [100]`.
+The minimum reads that support a BND (total over all samples), can be defined with `--call-min-bnd-reads-all-samples [2]`.
 All four breakend combinations are supported:
 <p align="center"><img width="700px" src="img/pbsv-breakends.png"/></p>